solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

 > **Note**: db_datareader and db_datawriter roles can work for read/write if you are not comfortable granting db_owner permissions.
 However, for a Spark user to read and write directly from Spark into/from a SQL pool, db_owner permission is required.

-## Task 9 - Secure Synapse Spark pools
+### Task 5 - Secure Synapse Spark pools

 *** Question: it doesn't look like you can bring existing Spark pools into the workspace, the pools are managed directory through Synapse.
 I am not seeing additional guidance that recommends additional security configuration here.
-Maybe remove this task altogether since it's technically covered in task 16.
+Maybe remove this task altogether since it's technically covered in Manged VNet?

 Azure Synapse manages the creation of new Apache Spark Pools.
 It is recommended that when creating the Azure Synapse Workspace in the **Networking + Security** tab that you enable a managed VNet.
 Doing so will increase the security of the Spark Pools by ensuring both network isolation at the Synapse workspace level, but also at the User-isolation level as each pool will be created in its own subnet.
 We will learn more about this in Task 16.

-## Task 10 - Secure Power BI reports
+### Task 6 - Secure Power BI reports

 *** Question: I am thinking that this is established when adding a link (Manage -> Linked Services).
 There is a limit to one Power BI linked service, so I didn't walk through a new one.
 I am making note of this item -> <https://github.com/solliancenet/azure-synapse-analytics-day/blob/master/00-setup-workspace.md#task-5---configure-power-bi> that says in the Power BI Portal to authenticate to the pool using the asa.sql.admin account (I am guessing this needs to be created manually or is it built-in?).
 Any new user added to the workspace must also be set as a Contributor on the Power BI workspace (can do this through adding Synapse_WORKSPACE_Users).
 I don't have sufficient access in the demo lab to see the Users in the Power BI Admin portal, but going through some of the motions on my personal account, it looks like all users need managed through O365.
 I can see where my custom AAD security groups are listed, but not how to add the Synapse_Workspace_Users to the Power BI Contributor role.
 I see in the Power BI Admin portal, the Tenant settings has some security things listed, but nothing like simply adding a group to a role.

+## Exercise 4 - Securing Azure Synapse Analytics workspace data

-## Task 11 - Setting granular permissions in the data lake with POSIX-style access control lists
+### Task 1 - Setting granular permissions in the data lake with POSIX-style access control lists

-In Task 3, we secured the default workspace storage account and file system container using RBAC.
+Earlier, we secured the default workspace storage account and file system container using RBAC.
 In addition to RBAC, you can further define POSIX-style ACLs.
 POSIX-style ACLs are available on all Azure Data Lake Storage 2 accounts that have the Hierarchical Namespace feature enabled.
 Unlike RBAC, permissions are not inherited using POSIX ACLs.
 With the POSIX-style model, permissions are stored on the item itself, meaning that if its parent permissions change, those permissions are not automatically inherited.
 The only time permissions are inherited from the parent is if default permissions have been set on the parent prior to the creation of the child item.
 See the Access control in [Data Lake Storage Gen2](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-access-control) article to learn more about the POSIX access control model.

 Possible POSIX access permissions are as follows:
 | Numeric Form | Short Form | Description            |